 We know we need budgets.
 They’re absolutely essential to good management of our finances.

-Creating a budget is also the last thing most of us want to do.
-We may have no idea where to start.
+However, creating a budget is also the last thing most of us want to do.
+Many times we have no idea where to start.

-The idea of budgeting sounds like the stuff of ledger books tracking every dime we spend, or worse yet, keeping us from spending money on anything fun.
+The idea of budgeting sounds like hours of time spent tracking every dime spent, or worse, keeping us from spending money on anything fun.

-Creating and living on a budget doesn’t have to be as tortuous as you may think, however.
+But, creating and living on a budget doesn’t have to be as tortuous as you may think.

 Here are five shortcuts for creating a budget that sticks.